 - Verification of income, withholding, or credit amounts.
 For example, a missing W-2.

-- Documentation needed related to the Premium Tax Credit (Obamacare subsidy).
+- Documentation needed to reconcile advance payments of the Premium Tax Credit (Obamacare subsidy).

 The letter does not mean you did or did not correctly calculate your taxes.
-It simply means the IRS needs more information to verify your tax return.
+It simply means the IRS needs more information to verify your Form 1040 individual income tax return.

-What should you do in response to IRS Letter 12C?
+What should you do in response to Letter 12C?

 The IRS will tell you exactly what information they need.
-This might be a form you receive from an employer or healthcare provider, or it could be a form or schedule you were supposed to complete when you filed.
+This might be a form you receive from an employer or health insurance provider, or it could be a form or schedule you were supposed to complete when you filed.

 There are three general outcomes.

-- You track down the documents and they exactly match your tax return, so there should be no changes to your taxes owed.
+- You track down the requested forms and they exactly match your tax return, so there should be no changes to your taxes owed.

 - The documents don’t match your tax return, so the IRS will recalculate your taxes owed.
 If you underpaid, interest and penalties may be added.

-- You can’t find the documents, which may lead to the IRS disallowing deductions or credits, using its own calculations, or performing an audit.
+- You can’t find the requested information, which may lead to the IRS disallowing deductions or credits, using its own calculations, or performing an audit.

-If you’re in the first category, it’s probably safe to return the documents as instructed in the letter.
+If you’re in the first category, it’s probably safe to return the required forms as instructed in the letter.
 If not, you may wish to seek professional advice about whether you can avoid penalties and how to support your tax return.

 Should you file an amended tax return?